 VR Director approval is required for any request to change Contracted Orientation and Mobility policy and procedures, using the Contracted Service Modification Request form (VR3472) prior to changes being implemented.

 REVIEW

-The Policy Planning and Statewide Initiatives Team, or designee, is responsible for reviewing this policy and these procedures and will update the Document History log if necessary.
+The Policy Team, or designee, is responsible for reviewing this policy and these procedures and will update the Document History log if necessary.